ylow/turicreate/userguide/supervised-learning/linear-regression.md

 the model is created, it can then be used to make predictions on new examples that were not seen in training (the  **test data**).
-Model creation, prediction, and evaluation work will data that is contained in an SFrame.
+Model creation, prediction, and evaluation work will data that is contained in an XFrame.
 The following figure illustrates how linear regression works.
 Notice that the functional form learned here is a linear function (unlike the previous figure where the predicted function was non-linear).